 About CHOICES for Victims of Domestic Violence (CHOICES)

 CHOICES is committed to excellence in serving domestic violence victims and survivors in Central Ohio and has served as the area’s only refuge for victims for nearly 40 years.
 In 2013, CHOICES increased the number of beds from 29 to 51 and added five infant cribs.
-Despite changes and improvements, the outdated facility is no longer adequate to meet the increasing demand for shelter and services: in 2016, CHOICES is expected to serve nearly 2,000 individuals, 750 of whom will need shelter for an average of 30 days.
+Despite changes and improvements, the outdated facility is no longer adequate to meet the increasing demand for shelter and services.
+In fiscal year 2017, CHOICES provided services to approximately 2,000 individuals, including 662 unduplicated shelter clients with an average stay of 42 days.

 In 2015, the Osteopathic Heritage Foundation approved a leadership gift in the amount of $2 million to support the CHOICES capital campaign to build a new, trauma-informed shelter for victims of domestic violence.
 The award is part of the Foundation’s Signature Impact Initiative, which provides funding to address pressing health and quality of life issues for the area’s vulnerable populations.